AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

+   1. Run `java -jar whodat.jar` in a terminal.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Expected: Shows the GUI with a set of sample student contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by typing `java -jar whodat.jar` in a terminal.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+<br></br>

+### Adding a person

+1. Adding a valid contact

+   1. Prerequisite: A duplicate contact cannot exist.

+   2. Test case: `add add n/James i/A0277024H e/E1136951 c/110103`<br>
+      Expected: Contact is added with success status message.

+2. Adding a duplicate contact

+    1. Prerequisite: A duplicate contact exists.

+    2. Test case: `add add n/James i/A0277024H e/E1136951 c/110103`<br>
+       Expected: Contact is not added to the list, an error message is shown.

+3. Adding contact with invalid fields

+    1. Omit a field like class id: `add add n/James i/A0277024H e/E1136951` <br>
+    Expected: An error message showing the correct add format.<br>

+   2. Other fields to omit include name, student id and email id.

+<br></br>

 ### Deleting a person